fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 In distributed training, multiple processes work together.
 Each process runs on a different GPU or node.
 PyTorch organizes these processes into a process group.
 Within a process group, each process has a unique rank—an integer identifier starting from 0.
 The total number of processes is called the world size.

+The term "world" refers to the entire distributed job—all processes participating in the training or inference task.
+The world size is the total number of processes across all nodes and GPUs.
+For example, if you're training on 2 nodes with 4 GPUs each, your world size is 8.

 If you have 4 GPUs, you'll have 4 processes.
 Process 0 runs on GPU 0, process 1 on GPU 1, and so on.
 The rank tells each process which GPU it should use and which part of the data it should process.

 There are two types of ranks: global rank and local rank.
-The global rank is unique across all processes in the entire distributed job, ranging from 0 to world_size - 1.
+The global rank is unique across all processes in the entire distributed job (the world), ranging from 0 to world_size - 1.
 The local rank is unique only within a single node, starting from 0 on each node.
 For example, in a 2-node setup with 4 GPUs per node, node 0 has local ranks 0-3 (global ranks 0-3), and node 1 has local ranks 0-3 (global ranks 4-7).
 The local rank typically corresponds to the GPU index on that node, which is why you often see `torch.cuda.set_device(local_rank)` in distributed code.

 ### Initializing the Process Group